daisy/ace/website/content/_index.md

 Latest version: v0.5.0 (“Beta 1”).

 {{% note %}}
 Ace is currently in public beta testing.
-It may have rough edges, [feedback is welcome](https://github.com/daisy/ace/issues/new)!
+It may have rough edges, feedback is more than welcome! (via our [issue tracker](https://github.com/daisy/ace/issues/new) or the [beta-testing feedback form](https://www.surveymonkey.co.uk/r/YQ2MRRP))
 {{% /note %}}